 About the course

-This one-year full time primary education PGCE course provides you with the professional skills required to become an effective classroom practitioner able to teach in primary or nursery school settings with children aged 5-11 years.
+This one-year full time primary education PGCE with QTS course provides you with the professional skills required to become an effective classroom practitioner able to teach in primary or nursery school settings with children aged 5-11 years.

 Although there is no deadline for applications we recommend that you apply as early as possible as places for postgraduate teacher training are highly competitive.
 Early application is especially advised if you live locally and would like to work in our partnership schools.